sstroemer/emtd/README.md

 being pulled from the repository, or the way that is being processed, or the code retrieved from the repository, or any related information is in accordance with applicable licenses.

+> 🎓 🎓 This is a first working version, expect a lot of changes, and a lot of missing functionality!

 ## Getting Started

 The following example assumes that you are using `conda` to create your environment, and `poetry` to manage your